Our specialist team of licensing solicitors combines expertise in both licensing and regulation to ensure that you have the support you need.

 Cessation of licensable activities – temporary event notices – new premises licence.

-X had discovered that their premises licence had lapsed following the licence holder going into administration.
+A company had discovered that their premises licence had lapsed following the licence holder going into administration.
 It was too late to transfer the premises licence and save it and so the Licensing Authority advised them to stop providing licensable activities immediately, which they did.

 However, a number of events were booked in the subsequent weeks, including a wedding, and so they approached us for advice on ways to provide licensable activities for as many of the events as possible and to also make an application for a new premises licence.